AndBible/docs-wiki/Reading-Plans.md

 A full list of OSIS book names can be found [here](https://wiki.crosswire.org/OSIS_Book_Abbreviations)

-##### Deuterocanonical Books #####
+#### Deuterocanonical Books
 The default versification for reading plans is KJV.
 If you wish to include deuterocanonical books in your plan you must specify the versification in the properties file.
+However, this is not supported for the new zip format added in 4.0.
+See the ".conf file" section above for how to do this for zip format.
 E.g.:
 ```
 Versification=Vulg
 1=Sir.1-Sir.2